k8s-at-home/docs/docs/guides/pod-gateway.md

 ### Collecting more debug

-Collect the following from the routed and gateway pods:
+Collect the following information from the routed and gateway pods:

 - `ip route`
 - `ip addr`